 The large photon yield in these pulses results in a very soft requirement for the SiPM detection efficiency.
-In the wavelength range of fast-green scintillator (BCF-20), the SiPM manufacturer's stated detection efficiency is 15% at 22.5°C for the 1 mm device, 21% at 22.5°C for the 2 mm device, both well within the required range for the microscope readout.
+In the wavelength range of fast-green scintillator (BCF-20), Photonique SA, the SiPM manufacturer's stated detection efficiency is 21% at 22.5°C - well within the required range for the microscope readout.
 The plots of detection efficiency versus wavelength are provided by the manufacturer under specific conditions of temperature and bias voltage.
 Apparently these devices are sensitive to such operating conditions, which in turn imply specific tolerances on the conditions in the tagger hall where the detectors must operate for extended periods without significant maintenance.
 The design approach taken in this area is to measure the dependence of the gain, efficiency and dark rate on operating conditions and then invert the results to produce tolerances on environmental factors that are consistent with robust and stable tagger operation.